TheTechAngle/TheTechAngle.github.io/_posts/AWS_Applications.md

 * A web service that makes it easy to set up, operate and semd notifications from the cloud.
 * Allows applications to push messages and immediately allow subscriber to recieve them
 * Can deliver notifications directly to mobile devices, via sms or email, or to SQS or to any HTTP end point.
+* SES (Simple email service)
-* A topic is an access point
+* A topic is an access point, on its creation, an amazon resource name is created
 * One topic can support multiple endpoint types
 * Stored redundantly across multiple instances
 * Push based, no polling